 IN TESTIMONY WHEREOF, I have hereunto set my hand and caused the Seal of the United States of America to be affixed.

-DONE at the city of Washington this first day of February in the year of our Lord one thousand nine hundred and sixty-one and of the Independence of the United States of America the one hundred eighty-fifth.
+DONE at the city of Washington this fifteenth day of November in the year of our Lord one thousand nine hundred fiftyseven and of the Independence of the United States of America the one hundred eighty-second.